alkhimey/nihamkin.com/_posts/18-fixed-point-and-bams.markdown

 ---
 categories: Ada, C++, Math
-date: 2014/11/29 22:00:00
+date: 2016/06/12 02:00:00
 title: Fixed Point Types and BAMs
 draft: True
 ---

 Floating point is the most widely used representation of real numbers.
-It is so common that some programmers synonimize real with float, unaware that there are other ways of reperesenting real numbers on a computer.
+It is so common that some programmers synonimize **real** with **float**, unaware that there are other ways of reperesenting real numbers on a computer.

-One such representation is the _fixed point_ representation.
+One such representation is the **fixed point** representation.

 ## What is a "Representaion"

-Representation is a translation between some state of unit of memory to a numeric value.
+Representation is a translation between some state of a unit of a memory to a numeric value.

+For example, it is natural to represent unsigned integers as a seriese of bits, each bit having a weight $$latex 2^{0}, latex 2^{1}, latex 2^{2} $ etc. The numeric value is the weighted sum of the bits.

+When approaching to signed integer representation the picture is not as straighforward.
+The common way is two's complement but one can also use one's complement representation as well as using the leading bit as sign bit and treating the rest of the sequense as unsigned integer.